-In situ observations of PSCs were made by both aircraft and balloons during the campaign.
+In-situ observations of PSCs were made by both aircraft and balloons during the campaign.
 Fahey et al. [2001] describes the measurements of large nitric acid hydrate particles that were found over extensive portions of the polar vortex.
 These large nitric acid containing particles were found at temperatures above the frost point, and were large enough to considerably de-nitrify the stratosphere.
 Voigt et al. [2001] and Schreiner et al. [2001] report the first direct observations of the composition of PSCs by the Kiruna launched PSC gondola on January 25, 2001.
 This balloon observation showed that liquid ternary particles were seen near frost point, solid NAT near and slightly above NAT equilibrium, and a few large size NAT that were in thin cloud layers below the other cloud layers.
-The liquid and NAT particle formation has been simulated by Larsen et al. [2001], using a detailed microphysical model to represent the simultaneously measured chemical compositions and particle sizes.
+Luo et al. [2001] discusses the five types of PSCs observed by the NASA DC-8 Arotel instrument over the course of the SOLVE-THESEO 2000 campaign and derives some of the properties of these PSCs.